dwf/rescued-scipy-wiki/PyLab.rst

    from pylab import *

-That gets them NumPy_, SciPy_, and Matplotlib.
+That gets them NumPy, SciPy, and Matplotlib.
 A rough equivalent would be:

 ::